Sundry schools thought in how to stitch mathematics to the world, brief notes and questions thereto.

 Avoiding the whole damn issue

 You are a frequentist and want to use a Bayesian estimator because it’s tractable and simple?
-OK.
+No problem.
 Discuss prior beliefs in terms of something other than probability, use the Bayesian formalism, then produce a frequentist justification.

-Now everyone is happy, apart from you, because you had to miss your family’s weekend in the countryside, and and cannot remember the name of your new niece.
+Now everyone is happy, apart from you, because you had to miss your family’s weekend in the countryside, and cannot remember the name of your new niece.

 Frequentist vs Bayesian acrimony